john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

 ## Creating and Connecting to Databases

 There are many books and entire courses covering the topic of databases.
-So it is important to know this is just a light introduction.
+It is very important to understand that this is just a light introduction.
+The purpose of this lecture is not to teach database theory, it is only to explain how to use a single Python database library.

 SQLite is a [relational database](https://en.wikipedia.org/wiki/Relational_database).
-That is, inside the database we have tables of data organized by rows (records) and columns (attributes).
+Broadly speaking, that means the data is arranged into tables by rows (records) and columns (attributes).

 ![secret agent database model](../../resources/secret_agent_db.png)

-We will use the same command to open an existing database that we would use to create a new database:
+In SQLite, we will use the same command to open an existing database that we would to create a new database:

     import sqlite3
     con = sqlite3.connect('secret_agents.db')